How Professional Services Firms can make their key client programmes a success

 Simply put, make sure that you are measuring the right things – relationship progression, successes, areas for improvement and profitability.

 It is also strongly suggested that you institutionalize a formal feedback process.

 There are numerous benefits, which include:

-- Provides an opportunity to follow up with satisfied / dissatisfied clients
+Providing an opportunity to follow up with satisfied/dissatisfied clients.

 For a successful KCP, it requires a culture of dedication with a laser-sharp focus on everyone delivering their committed actions.
 If you follow the recommendations set out above, you will have a successful KCP – it is that simple!